Best time to visit the Galápagos Islands

 Traveling to the Galápagos Islands in January is peak tourist season, but don’t let this put you off.
 With the chance to witness green sea turtles laying their eggs, giant tortoise eggs hatching in front of you and the unique courtship rituals of various land birds, there is plenty of wildlife to get excited about.
 Not to mention, January marks mating season for iguanas where they undergo striking colour changes to attract a partner.

-Weather: Expect generally sunny days with short bursts of rain.
+Weather: Expect generally sunny warm days with short bursts of rain.

 February